focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Progress bar when scanning workspace
+    + Draw a simple progress bar
+    + Have an atomic counter
+    + At the end wait a bit, then dissolve
 + Try to log asserts into log_error.txt - would be very helpful for debugging release builds
 + When unable to save file, show a warning (have an error log?)
 + Optimise line offset storage and recalculation